-Amira Khan, an Associate in Offit Kurman’s Family Law, concentrates her practice across the full spectrum of divorce and child custody issues.
+Amira Khan, an attorney in Offit Kurman’s Family Law practice group, concentrates her practice across the full spectrum of divorce and child custody issues.
 She is certified in Collaborative Law and can practice as a Best Interest Attorney where she represents children in highly contentious cases.

 Other matters that Ms. Khan handles in her practice are:

 - Complex financial matters regarding business valuations and partnership interests;